-The UCSF Fresno Medical Education Program is a major branch of the University of California, San Francisco’s School of Medicine.
+UCSF Fresno is a major branch of the UC San Francisco School of Medicine.
+Our focus is on improving health through medical education, patient care, research and community partnerships.
 Every day in the large urban center and small communities of California’s agriculturally rich Central San Joaquin Valley, you can see faculty, residents and students from a world-class university at work.
 They are providing superior care to sick children and adults, teaching the next generation of doctors, uncovering new insights into the course and causes of disease, and contributing their skills to community service projects.

 UCSF Fresno represents a unique medical education and physician training program that is a model for community and university partnership.
-Training for residents and in some programs, fellows, is available in: emergency medicine, family and community medicine, internal medicine, obstetrics/gynecology, orthopaedic surgery, pediatrics, psychiatry and surgery.
+Training for residents and in some programs, fellows, is available in: emergency medicine, family and community medicine, internal medicine, obstetrics/gynecology, orthopaedic surgery, pediatrics, psychiatry, and surgery.
+UCSF Fresno also trains dental residents in oral and maxillofacial surgery.
+We also train physician assistants in three residency programs.

-UCSF Fresno gives Valley residents access to the highest quality health care services while enabling doctors in training – working alongside the finest physicians – to experience the dynamic interplay of scholarship, research, patient care and health.
+UCSF Fresno gives Valley community members access to the highest quality health care services while enabling doctors in training – working alongside the finest physicians – to experience the dynamic interplay of scholarship, research, patient care and health.

-Preserving the health and wellness of the population – rather than merely treating isolated sickness – is an underlying theme of the program.
+Preserving the health and wellness of the population – rather than merely treating isolated sickness – is an underlying theme.
 With an environment that is warm, supportive and hands-on, a physician can make a genuine difference in people’s lives.
-Residents follow their patients throughout their terms of service, and trainees get to know entire families because healthcare decisions often rest within the entire family unit.
+Residents follow their patients throughout their terms of service, and trainees get to know entire families because health care decisions often rest within the entire family unit.

-Research participation is strongly encouraged.
-The cultural richness of the Central Valley make the region a living laboratory for significant population-based research.
+Research participation is strongly encouraged at UCSF Fresno.
+The cultural richness of the Valley makes the region a living laboratory for significant population-based research.

 UCSF Fresno also trains medical students.
 Third-year students from many University of California campuses participate in core clerkships at UCSF Fresno in family medicine, internal medicine, obstetrics/gynecology, pediatrics, psychiatry, neurology and surgery.
 The Longitudinal Integrated Fresno Experience (LIFE) Program also is available to third-year UCSF and UC Davis students for an intensive six-month period of hands-on clinical training in internal medicine, family medicine and psychiatry/neurology.
 Non-UCSF third-year students may apply for core rotations in pediatrics and family medicine only if space permits and so long as eligibility criteria are met.